Emilie studied for a degree in Music at City, University of London, and graduated in 2018.

 Do you have any advice for someone who might be considering this course?

 If you are looking to get conservatoire level principle study education, with more support and more academic choices and topics to study, this course is for you.
-I could not recommend City University Music Department enough.
+I could not recommend City's performing arts department enough.
 I really don’t think I would be where I am today if I had gone to a different institution, and the level of academic education is considerably higher than you’d get in a UK Conservatoire.
-I will always treasure the friends I made, the experience I had, and the education I received from City University, and graduated with a first-class music degree, which is one of my most cherished achievements.
+I will always treasure the friends I made, the experience I had, and the education I received from City, and graduated with a first-class music degree, which is one of my most cherished achievements.

 Date of interview: